 Although the NLRB does not have jurisdiction over state-run schools, many states that allow public employees to collectively bargain rely on NLRB decisions in matters of state labor law.
 Accordingly, similar unionizing rights for student workers may come to some state-run schools as well.

-For more information on the collective bargaining rights of student workers or the responsibilities of private colleges and universities to their student workers, research assistants, and teaching assistants, contact an experienced labor law attorney at Gignilliat, Savitz & Bettis, LLP today.
+For more information on the collective bargaining rights of student workers or the responsibilities of private colleges and universities to their student workers, research assistants, and teaching assistants, contact experienced employment lawyers at Gignilliat, Savitz & Bettis, LLP today.